nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Links a student to a Website URL.

 Format: `link [s/STUDENT_ID] [e/EMAIL] [h/TELEGRAM_HANDLE] l/WEBLINK`
-* Users can choose to
+* Users can choose to use any of the 3 optional identifiers `s/STUDENT_ID` or `e/EMAIL` or `h/TELEGRAM_HANDLE`.
+  * At least one identifier must be supplied.
+* The identifiers are case-sensitive. e.g `h/@JOHNDOE` will only match a student with telegram handle `@JOHNDOE`.
+* The order of the keywords does not matter. e.g. `link l/https://www.google.com/ s/A1654327X` will return the same result as `link s/A1654327X l/https://www.google.com/`.
-* Link must be a valid website URL.
+* `l/WEBLINK` must be a valid website URL, starting with `https://` or `ftp://` or `file://`.
 * The weblink in the GUI will only be displayed if the student has a weblink attached.

 Examples: